shaunette/densificationscalingMLE/Densification_proj/README.md

 # densificationscalingMLE
-This is the readme file for the python code for that estimates the population size and overall activity in temporal networks based on a numerical maximum-likelihood method.
+This is the README file for the python code that estimates the population size and overall activity in temporal networks based on a numerical maximum-likelihood method.

 **Reference**: